The 2008 National Emissions Inventory

 The data presented below are for the 2008 NEI version 3.
 For a detailed list of caveats and changes from version 2, and older versions, please see the Version 3 issues file.

 A description of each of the five data categories Point, NonPoint, OnRoad, NonRoad, and Event is shown below.
-Documentation for Version 3 will be available later this spring.
+See below also for Documentation.

 2008 National Emissions Inventory Data